Battle of Cape Cherchell

 The Battle of Cape Cherchell was a naval battle between the Nationalist heavy cruiser and the Spanish Republican Navy light cruisers Libertad and during the Spanish Civil War on 7 September 1937.
-The battle occurred in the Mediterranean Sea north of the city of Cherchell in French Algeria.
+The cruiser action occurred in the Mediterranean Sea north of the city of Cherchell in French Algeria.

 Baleares was patrolling the Mediterranean and engaged Libertad and Méndez Núñez, which were protecting two merchant ships.
 Baleares was heavily damaged in two exchanges of fire with Libertad and did little damage to the Republican ships, but forced the merchant ships to head to the Algerian coast where one wrecked and one was interned by French authorities.
 Miguel Buiza Fernández-Palacios was dismissed as commander of the Republican Navy as a result of the battle.